TwilioDevEd/cedrics-joke-hotline-superclass-studio/README.md

 twilio serverless:deploy
 ```

-Note the serverless host it will look like `https://cedrics-joke-collection-<NUMBERS>-dev.twil.io/
+Note the serverless host it will look like `https://cedrics-joke-collection-[UNIQUE TO YOU NUMBERS]-dev.twil.io/

 Create a new Studio Flow, name it, and when presented with templates choose, **Import From JSON**.
 Paste the [Cedric's Studio Flow JSON](./studio/flow.json).
 Edit the host variable to be your host.